Wednesday, February 8

-Miami Law's award-winning clinics are exceptional training grounds and give students the unparalleled opportunity to work with clients, serve the public, and acquire valuable legal skills helping under-represented individuals and groups in Miami and across the nation and the globe.
-For many students, participating in a clinic is one of the most memorable and rewarding experiences they will have in law school.
+Miami Law's award-winning clinics give students the unparalleled opportunity to work with clients, serve the public, and acquire valuable legal skills helping the under-represented in Miami and across the nation and globe.
+For many students, participating in a clinic is one of the most memorable and rewarding experiences in law school.
 Watch students discuss their experiences in Miami Law’s clinics.

 Bankruptcy Assistance Clinic